 Results suggest the importance of protecting ears from damage

 Another important finding is the fact that hair cell loss in aging humans is worse than in animal models of presbycusis.
-Laboratory animals age in a certain sound-controlled environment in where they are not exposed to high-intensity noises that are likely to surround humans.
+Laboratory animals age in a certain sound-controlled environment where they are not exposed to high-intensity noises that are likely to surround humans.
 “The greater hair cell death in human ears suggests that the high-frequency hearing losses that define presbycusis may be avoidable, reflecting mainly accumulated damage from environmental noise exposures,” said co-author Liberman.
 Therefore, if we work on protecting our ears from childhood, we can hear better by the time we reach old age.